Dev guideRecipesAPI ReferenceChangelog

 Optimize the integration performance between Content Management System 12 (CMS 12) and Optimizely Graph.

 Optimize the performance of your Optimizely Content Management System 12 (CMS 12) and Optimizely Graph integration.
-You can improve indexing efficiency and manage system load through batching configuration and content filtering.
+Improve indexing efficiency and manage system load through batching configuration and content filtering.
+Use these techniques when high content volumes, frequent updates, or large media assets put pressure on the indexing pipeline.

 Configure batching